richardghirst/PiBits/ServoBlaster/README.txt

 on the wiki (http://elinux.org/RPi_Kernel_Compilation) to compile the kernel, then edit the servoblaster Makefile to point at your kernel tree, then build servoblaster.

+As the mapping of GPIO to P1 header pins changed between Rev 1 and Rev 2 boards, you will need to modify servoblaster.c approriately for your board.
+Please uncomment the define for REV_1 or REV_2 as appropriate.

 It is not currently possible to make the kernel implementation use the PCM hardware rather than the PWM hardware, therefore it will interfere with 3.5mm